One week and five days until the due date of my fourth child.

 But more than not being physically ready, I just don't feel ready.

 I've been too busy with life to think about another person joining our family, and when I finally did, all I could think of was the labor and delivery.

-I was not afraid going into Lydia's birth.
+I was not afraid going into L's birth.
 I felt confident in my body and its ability to do what it needed to do.
 I also felt confident in my midwife and husband, and their abilities to comfort and support me through the labor.

 That labor lasted for 21 hours and included lots of back labor.

 I was not afraid for Ben's birth.
 I knew what I had done for L and felt like I could do it again.
 I also was reassured by the general rule that second labors are shorter than first.
 And I loved the care I was given by my midwife and her assistants during L's birth.
 I knew that being at home was a great option and I relished in the care, attention and comfort.

 That labor lasted for 17 hours.
 Pushing was difficult and B's shoulders were stuck after his head was born.